 Some unrefined thoughts on the advisory board guys.
 These guys would give you summaries, show logs, statistics, and pop up when there are alerts, and when certain things are clicked they might pop up to give data on them.
 The main tab for them would only show condensed reports.

-Generally I prefer watching automatic battles.
+As for the space battles... generally I prefer clicking the auto battle thing.
 I don't like to micro manage since I'm more into the macro strategy aspect of games.
-It's fun to see the ships move about on their own, and exploits against the stupid AI aren't possible.
-If it is possible either watch or control the ships, then I often feel wasteful when using the watch mode since I could manage the battle much better myself.
+It's fun to see the ships move about on their own, and exploits against the stupid AI aren't possible (we're on even terms).
+However, if it is possible either watch or control the ships, then I often feel wasteful when using the watch mode since I could manage the battle much better myself.

 One thing I'm not too fond of is meta-games like 'inventory Tetris' or taking advantage of quirks of the game which arises because the game calculate values in a certain order.
 In MoO1 I think it mattered in which order you placed the weapons (in ship design mode), but the game wasn't very clear about that.
 Which weapon you fired first and on who had a large effect on the ship combat outcome, but the control over that was disjointed because it was placed far away from the actual combat.
 I'm not sure what to think of the mechanic of weapon order in itself, but moo has many little quirks like this (slider manipulation, etc) which are lost to most players, and perhaps not a lot of fun to have to deal with because of the meta-ness.
 I'm sure experts at the game has fallen in love with some of the quirks though.